Justice

 Associate Professor

-Dr. Fernanda Fonseca Rosenblatt is Professor of Law at the Catholic University of Pernambuco - UNICAP (Brazil) and Associate Professor at the International Institute for Restorative Practices (IIRP, USA).
-She is a member of the Executive Committee of the World Society of Victimology and the Book Review Editor for the International Journal of Restorative Justice.
-She is also a member of the Research Committee of the European Forum for Restorative Justice and of the Asa Branca Research Group of Criminology (UNICAP).
+Dr. Fernanda Fonseca Rosenblatt is an Associate Professor at the International Institute for Restorative Practices (IIRP, USA).
+She is a member of the Executive Committee of the World Society of Victimology and the Book Review Editor for the International Journal of Restorative Justice and a Professor of Law at the Catholic University of Pernambuco - UNICAP (Brazil) She is also a member of the Research Committee of the European Forum for Restorative Justice and of the Asa Branca Research Group of Criminology (UNICAP).

 Fernanda's research interests include restorative, community and youth justice, critical criminology and victimology.
 She has published peer-reviewed articles and book chapters in these areas in Brazil and abroad and is the author of The Role of Community in Restorative Justice (Routledge, 2015).